kartotherian/kartotherian/packages/tilerator/README.md

 cleanup accept these parameters:
 * breakIntoParts: - number of parts to break the job into.
 Must be at least 2 if set.
 Only affect jobs that match breakIfLongerThan
-* breakIfLongerThan - if breakIntoParts is set, and if the job is estimated to run longer than this value, it will be broken into parts.
+* breakIfLongerThan - if breakIntoParts is set, and if the job is estimated to run longer than this value (in hours), it will be broken into parts.
 Default is 0.16 hours (10 minutes)
 * updateSources - if true, will update the sources of all the matching jobs